-When it comes to the modern data center, ensuring that a facility is operating safely and effectively is a central concern in the selection process.
-Due to an incredibly complex infrastructure, data centers can be very energy intensive, and as such, understanding a data center’s cooling structure can help a prospect evaluate whether a facility can protect and maintain their IT equipment.
+Ensuring that a facility is operating safely and effectively is a important criteria in the selection process.
+Due to an incredibly complex infrastructure, data centers can be very energy intensive.
+Understanding a data center’s cooling structure can help businesses evaluate whether a facility can protect and maintain their IT equipment.

 Eliminating air re-circulation and bypassing airflow prevents racks from being exposed to potentially detrimental warm air that may cause thermal stress to IT equipment.
 If equipment is exposed to increased temperatures for a large amount of time, the overall life of the equipment may be reduced.

-Data center cooling – at its core – is the practice of separating hot air from cold air.
+Data center cooling is the practice of separating hot air from cold air.
 Too much hot air circulating in a data center can cause equipment to overheat and malfunction.
 A facility that is able to do this reliably, cost-effectively, and with consistent monitoring in place is on the right track to cooling efficiency.

-As previously stated, data centers can be very energy intensive – and as such, very costly.
-The amount of energy that a cooling system uses, however, is variable and depends on the type of data center cooling system in place.
+Data centers can be very energy intensive and costly.
+The amount of energy that a cooling system uses is variable- depending on the type of data center cooling system in place.

 Energy consumption and cost-effectiveness can be influenced by design and operation of the facility.
 In general, if a facility is able to limit and optimize the CRAC units in use for cooling, they can expect to see more efficient energy consumption.
 However, the extent of this practice is dependent on the facility’s needs.
 A data center that functions at a higher temperature will require less cooling and fewer units.
 In other data centers, a portion of the units may not be necessary and can be turned off, reducing energy and maintenance costs overall.